pulse-browser/website/pages/legal/privacy-policy.md

 ## What is Personal Information and why do we collect it?

 Personal Information is information or an opinion that identifies an individual.
-Examples of Personal Information we collect include: names, addresses, email addresses, phone and facsimile numbers.
+Some examples of personal information include: names, addresses, email addresses, phone and facsimile numbers.
+We do not collect this information unless stated below.

 We try to avoid collecting personal personal information where possible.
 Currently, there is no information we collect.